Football Association of Wales: 21st century

-In the 21st century, the FAW modernised, developed innovative marketing strategies and concentrated on improving its relationships with fans and on being seen as an important Welsh cultural institution.
+In the 21st century, the FAW modernised, developed new marketing strategies and concentrated on improving its relationships with fans and on being seen as an important Welsh cultural institution.
 This centred on its Together Stronger campaign and culminated in qualification for Euro 2016.

 The FAW is also responsible for all disciplinary actions against players in teams associated with the FAW.
 This includes Welsh teams playing in the English football pyramid, superseding the English FA disciplinary system with the exception of Cardiff City and Swansea City A.F.C.

 In 2020 the FAW announced a major restructure of the Welsh female domestic leagues after a period of consultation with stakeholders.
 The statement confirmed that the goal was to "provide competitive women's football appropriate to playing standards, economic means, geographical location, facilities and club structure."

 In 2021, chief executive Jonathan Ford lost a FAW board vote of no confidence after facing criticism for hiring Angela van Den Bogerd, due to her role in the Post Office scandal.
 He stepped down in March of that year, and she resigned shortly afterwards.

 In October 2022, the FAW announced it was considering rebranding the Wales national football team as "Cymru", the Welsh language name for Wales, in international events.
 The association already uses the term in its internal and external communications, including its staff at its base in the Vale of Glamorgan.
 The association said it was in discussions with UEFA over how to change the name, and were inspired by Turkey's rebrand to Türkiye.

+In March 2026, FAW unveiled the 2026 away kit depicting Owain Glyndŵr's Golden dragon (Wyvern) "inspired in part by Y Draig Aur Owain Glyndŵr by Rhŷn Williams", a design which celebrates; "the country’s identity and heritage" and "With a golden dragon across the front of the shirt, Wales will be bringing nothing but fire when they step onto the pitch."

+On 3 August 2026, the Football Association of Wales became the first national football association to withdraw its support for Gianni Infantino's re-election as FIFA president at the upcoming 77th FIFA Congress, citing failures in governance, leadership and stakeholder management following the withdrawal of the FIFA Forward Enterprise proposal.